Enfield Connect to Work Programme

 Description

-Following the publication of a Transparency Notice on 28 August 2025, Notice identifier: 2025/S 000-051937, the London Borough of Enfield ('contracting authority') is awarding a Contract to the Working Well Trust to deliver the Enfield Connect to Work Programme.
-This procurement is conducted in accordance with the Procurement Act 2023 and is classified as a Light Touch Contract in accordance with Section 9 of the Act and Schedule 1 of the Regulations.
+The procurement was conducted in accordance with the Procurement Act 2023 and classified as a Light Touch Contract in accordance with Section 9 of the Act and Schedule 1 of the Regulations.

 Connect to Work is an integrated work and health programme, designed to support economically inactive residents with health conditions and disabilities into employment.
 The IPS element of this, will use the High-Fidelity model of employment ensuring full integration with health and contracting authority services to ensure participants are supported into accessing employment or retaining current employment.
 Connect to Work is funded by a Department for Working Pensions (DWP) grant.
 In London, sub-regional partners are the accountable bodies for the delivery of the grant.